floralsea/dd2480-lab3/report.md

 For `readObject()` function, **Xu Zuo** added four unit test cases and improved the branch coverage, from 61% to 92%, which can be found in this [commit](https://github.com/floralsea/dd2480-lab3/commit/64ab32ebaeccc1d79ed3ac0ad5552b297d32173d).
 We track the changes by using `issue` in our repo, and it relates to this issue [#12](https://github.com/floralsea/dd2480-lab3/issues/12).

+For `skipString()` function, **Gustav Nordström** added four unit tests and improved branch coverage, from 0% to 83%.
+The changes can be found in this [commit](https://github.com/floralsea/dd2480-lab3/commit/16823829fbd3fbd7fab49f7a9091837a670aaafa), and it relates to issue [#15](https://github.com/floralsea/dd2480-lab3/issues/15).

 ## Self-assessment: Way of working